WTWO: History

 In the spring of 2006, the station dropped on-air references to its channel 2 allocation in its branding, opting to brand simply by the WTWO call letters; the channel 2 branding was restored on October 18, 2010, when it changed its on-air brand to "NBC 2".

 On July 9, 2012, Time Warner Cable replaced Cincinnati NBC affiliate WLWT with WTWO on its systems in southwestern Ohio and northeastern Kentucky, due to a carriage dispute with WLWT owner Hearst Television, that resulted in its stations being pulled from TWC's systems in several markets.
 Nexstar complained that Time Warner Cable substituted the Hearst stations with its own outside of their market areas without permission, while the provider alleged it was within its rights to carry select Nexstar-owned stations as replacements until it reached a new agreement with Hearst, which Hearst and Time Warner Cable reached on July 19, restoring WLWT on its Cincinnati area systems.

-Nexstar announced that it would acquire Media General, owners of rival WTHI-TV on January 27, 2016.
+Nexstar announced that it would acquire Media General, owner of rival WTHI-TV on January 27, 2016.
 Despite WTHI's higher ratings, on March 4, 2016, Nexstar and Mission declared their intentions to keep WTWO/WAWV and sell WTHI to another company; four months later; on June 13, 2016, it announced that WTHI and four other stations would be acquired by Heartland Media, through its USA Television MidAmerica Holdings joint venture with MSouth Equity Partners, for $115 million, to comply with Federal Communications Commission (FCC) ownership caps.

-On September 1, 2024, WTWO-DT2 assumed The CW affiliation in Terre Haute from WTHI-TV.
-Nexstar owns a majority stake in the network.
+On September 1, 2024, WTWO-DT2 assumed The CW affiliation in Terre Haute from WTHI-TV; Nexstar owns the network.